 The DC-3 is still penetrable, and the interior of the fuselage has for divers an excellent photo opportunity.
 The airplane lays on a sandy bottom reef with colorful sponges and soft coral.
 Sometimes you can find an eel in the motor of the aircraft because parts of the plane are in the years scattered around the area and taken over by marine life.

-YS- 11 NAMC or also named S-11 is a Japanese manufactured turboprop passenger airliner belonging to Air Aruba was wast not more in service and donated to be sunk off in 2004.
+YS- 11 NAMC or also named S-11 is a Japanese manufactured turboprop passenger airliner belonging to Air Aruba it was not anymore in service and donated to be sunk off in 2004.

 The depth of the YS 11 it 23 meters and the plane is 14 meters long.
 The cockpit is still intact, but the nose cone has fallen off, and you can dive from down – up true the fuselage of the airplane wreck.